gracelang/language/standard.md

 ---

-The *sys* module object can be imported using `import "sys" as system`, for any identifier of your choice `system`.
+The *sys* module object can be imported using `import "sys" as system`, for any identifier of your choice, e.g. `system`.
 The object `system` responds to the following methods.

 ```